 The Find and Connect Website, launched in 2011 for Forgotten Australians and Former Child Migrants, drew on the resources in Finding your own way to bring together historical resources relating to institutional 'care' in South Australia.
-You can use this website to find information about policies, public figures and legislation.

 Finding your story: a resource manual to the records of the stolen generations in Victoria, 2005, also available online.